Kadrian/para-std/README.md

 ## Paraglider Standard Attributes

-A paraglider can be described by a number of attributes.
-So far, different manufacturers use different attribute names.
+A paraglider wing can be described by a number of attributes.

+Different manufacturers use different attribute names.
 For example `Takeoff weight` and `Weight in flight` are the same, just called differently.
 That's what makes it hard for pilots to compare paragliders.

 To build [gliderbase.com](https://gliderbase.com) required describing a paraglider in a comparable, machine-readable format.